How Khloe Kardashian Is Reportedly Helping Sister Kylie Jenner Through Her Breakup With Travis Scott

 “Kylie Jenner is one of the most successful women in the world and it’s very important for her to make the best decisions for her personal and professional life, which is why she decided to take a break with Travis,” the source shared.

 Jenner also has reportedly been looking to Kardashian for advice after seeing how her big sister has dealt with her own breakups.
-The Revenge Body host has gone through a divorce with Lamar Odom, as well as her more recent breakup with her Tristan Thompson, who she shares a child with.
+The Revenge Body host has gone through a divorce with Lamar Odom, as well as her more recent breakup with Tristan Thompson, who she shares a child with.

 “Khloe inspired her to make this decision in a way,” the source revealed.
 “She saw how Khloe struggled to make it work with Tristan and Lamar and she doesn’t want to put herself through that.
 She wants to show the world that she has no problem ending an unhealthy relationship that doesn’t feel right or isn’t working the way in which it once did.”